 Guide Managers can edit posts, add them to other topics, or delete them.
-Agents don't have the permissions to make these changes.
+Agents don't have permission to make these changes.

 Community posts are associated with discussion topics.
 Guide Managers can add, edit, or delete topics.
-Agents don't have the permissions to make these changes.
+Agents don't have permission to make these changes.

 Try it yourself: Add a post to your community

 Let's say you want to run an idea past your users.
 You can post your idea in the community and get feedback from your customers.